 Whatever the underlying cause of a person’s phone phobia may be, the consequences can be serious.
 People with phone phobia may avoid making doctors’ appointments for themselves or their kids, hurt friends’ feelings by ignoring calls, or falter in their job or school performance.

 Both Snow and Scharfstein use forms of CBT to treat people with anxiety.
 Some important steps include learning to recognize and let go of anxious thoughts and stay in the present moment instead of giving into fearful “what-ifs” about the future.
 You might be thinking that this sounds a little like meditation.
-In fact, both Scharfstein and Snow said many of their patients meditate.
+In fact, both Scharfstein and Snow said many of their patients meditate to reduce anxiety.

 Ten minutes of mindfulness training per day can help people recognize anxious thought patterns as they arise; deep breathing exercises can counteract the body’s nervous response.